taataa/tapspace/docs/api/index.md

 ## Interaction

+These input managers map events from input devices to manipulations of items in space.

 ### tapspace.Touchable

-To allow users to interact with the items, make the items touchable. `Touchable` is a manager that maps pointer events on HTML to a transformation and applies the transformation to a given item.
+To allow users to directly interact with the items, make the items touchable. `Touchable` is an input manager that maps touch and mouse events on HTML to a transformation and applies the transformation to a given item.

 **Usage:**